mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ## Elements of a good job description

-Here are the important things to cover in the job description:
+Here are the essential elements to cover in the job description:

 * Overview
    * What kind of content will they write?